 Running a business is a lonely position to be in.
-In my previous industry of Printing/Marketing one of the best things I ever did was find a Peer group of like minded CEO’s.
+In my previous industry of Printing/Marketing, one of the best things I ever did was find a Peer group of like-minded CEO’s.
 Mind you that the Printing and Marketing Industry does not like to share secrets to competitors.
 The industry is almost as bad as Montana farmers and ranchers in that respect!
 Almost.
 Peer groups were separated a number of ways so that we weren’t in competition with anyone in our group.
-You can separate geographically, raising different crops or breeds of animals, size of acreage, etc…
+You can separate geographically, raising different crops or breeds of animals, size of acreage, etc… If that interests you, visit our homepage and reach out to us.

 What is a Peer Group?

-A good group is one that is 4-5 in size that are committed to improving their business, ready to help others improve theirs, and open minded to having their ways and business practices questioned.
-We found size of company did not matter.
+A good group is one that consists of 4-5 people who are committed to improving their business, ready to help others improve theirs, and open-minded to having their ways and business practices questioned.
+We found the size of the company did not matter.
 Some of the smaller operators were better at squeezing every dollar better than us big guys.
-We were all willing to be challenged and held accountable to every one in the group.
+We were all willing to be challenged and held accountable to everyone in the group.
 We met two times a year in person and talked individually or in small conference calls when an issue arose that someone needed help or advice.
 The time commitment was actually not significant but the rewards were and it paid back the dollar investment over and over.
 Three years into the group we calculated between the five of us that we had saved over a half million dollars aggregate as a group and had helped transform a couple of guy’s businesses that grew very quickly while the others cheered them on.
 We made them buy the first round a couple of times to pay us back.

 We don’t improve if we don’t experiment and take chances.
 In today’s world, advancements are happening so quickly that those that have more information and sources of information can experiment and make profitable changes quickly.
 This magnifies your exposure to others that have taken chances.
 You get to tap into others failures and successes of Montana farmers and ranchers and immediately go to the head of the class.
 As long as you aren’t in a competing market it gives you a very strong competitive advantage over others in your market.
 Can you then leverage that if you are faced with possibilities of expanding and lowering your costs knowing that your yield is 20% higher based on this new knowledge?
-Information is king and improving your cost structure and having several people to run what ifs by, is a wealth making device.
+Information is king and improving your cost structure and having several people to run what-ifs by, is a wealth-making device.
 It allowed me to retire at 48.
-Too bad I had to over manage the spoon drawer to where my wife said I had to go get a job!
+Too bad I reorganized the spoon drawer enough times to where my wife said I had to go get a job!

 How did we get together?